tsduck/tsduck/src/doc/building.md

 There is no need to build the TSDuck binaries before building the installers.
 Building the binaries, when necessary, is part of the installer build.

-All installation packages are dropped into the subdirectory `installers`.
+All installation packages are dropped into the subdirectory `pkg/installers`.
 The packages are not deleted by the cleanup procedures.
 They are not pushed into the git repository either.